 The moon looked like a perfect circle that had paint or dirt smeared across it.
 That reminded me of the time I met this girl named Lela who claimed she was a Gypsy.
 Lela had a round, perfect face except she had a sort of rash of freckles that didn’t cover her evenly.
 In dim light her face looked a little dirty, which is how the moon looks.
 It wasn’t ugly or anything, just something I noticed when I looked at her.
 She had dark auburn hair that looked black at night and sparked with red in the sunlight.
 She was hard to stop looking at and impossible to forget.

-I was out on a test ride after replacing the front tire, clutch lever and gremlin bell on my DW Glide.
-I had a spill on Route 83 a week earlier.
-I filled up with gas at the Canard truck stop.
-I ate one of the painkiller Woody gave me, then I went inside to pay and buy a couple of cigars to celebrate the new tire.
+I was out on a test ride after replacing the front tire, clutch lever and gremlin bell on my DWG.
+I took a spill on Route 83 a week earlier.
+At the Canard truck stop, I ate one of the painkillers Woody gave me, then I went inside to pay and buy a couple of cigars to celebrate the new tire.

 A young woman of about thirty stood next to the map stand by the door, looking toward the gas pumps with a coke in her hand.
 She had a small brown leather purse hanging from what looked like a shoelace slung over her shoulder.
 Her long shiny hair fell halfway to her waist.
 I was looking at her while Shakes counted the handfull of quarters I put on the counter to pay for the gas.
 She looked straight at me.

 “What happened?” she asked.
 She pointed at my left hand which was not quite healed of road rash and partly covered with what was once a white bandage.
 I looked at my hand as if I had forgot about the way it still burned when I touched it or flexed my last two fingers or looked at it.

 She made a pain face, then looked out toward the gas pump.